-When a process is selected in the process tree, information about that process is displayed in the panel to the right of the tree, where you can change the process name and possibly its type.
-Important: Currently, you can change a single-threaded data node (ndbd) to a multi-threaded data node (ndbmtd), or the reverse, only; no other process type changes are allowed.
+When a process is selected in the process tree, information about that process is displayed in the information panel, where you can change the process name and possibly its type.
+Important: Currently, you can change a single-threaded data node (ndbd) to a multithreaded data node (ndbmtd), or the reverse, only; no other process type changes are allowed.
 If you want to make a change between any other process types, you must delete the original process first, then add a new process of the desired type.

-This screen has a layout similar to that of the Define Processes screen, with a process tree at the left.
-Unlike that screen's tree, the Define Attributes process tree is organized by process or node type, with single-threaded and multi-threaded data nodes considered to be of the same type for this purpose, in groups labelled , , , and .
-A panel to the right of this tree displays information regarding the item currently selected.
+This screen has a layout similar to that of the Define Processes screen, including a process tree.
+Unlike that screen's tree, the Define Attributes process tree is organized by process or node type, with single-threaded and multithreaded data nodes considered to be of the same type for this purpose, in groups labelled , , , and .
+An information panel displays information regarding the item currently selected.
 The Define Attributes screen is shown here:

-A checkbox labelled Show advanced configuration is located below the process tree.
-Checking this box makes advanced options visible in the information pane.
+The checkbox labelled Show advanced configuration, when checked, makes advanced options visible in the information pane.
 These options are set and used whether or not they are visible.

 You can edit attributes for a single process by selecting that process from the tree, or for all processes of the same type in the cluster by selecting one of thefolders.
 A per-process value set for a given attribute overrides any per-group setting for that attribute that would otherwise apply to the process in question.
 An example of such an information panel (for an SQL process) is shown here:

-For some of the attributes shown in the information panel, a button bearing a plus sign is displayed to the right, which means that the value of this attribute can be overridden.
+For some of the attributes shown in the information panel, a button bearing a plus sign is displayed, which means that the value of the attribute can be overridden.
 Thisbutton activates an input widget for the attribute, enabling you to change its value.
 When the value has been overridden, this button changes into a button showing an , as shown here: